 Show that the total force on a rectangular dam due to the water behind it increases with the square of the water depth.
 In particular, show that this force is given by , where is the density of water, is its depth at the dam, and is the length of the dam.
 You may assume the face of the dam is vertical.
 (Hint: Calculate the average pressure exerted and multiply this by the area in contact with the water.
 (See Figure 11.41.)

 How much pressure is transmitted in the hydraulic system considered in Example 11.6?
 Express your answer in pascals and in atmospheres.

-What force must be exerted on the master cylinder of a hydraulic lift to support the weight of a 2000-kg car (a large car) resting on the slave cylinder?
-The master cylinder has a 2.00-cm diameter and the slave has a 24.0-cm diameter.
+What force must be exerted on the pedal cylinder of a hydraulic lift to support the weight of a 2000-kg car (a large car) resting on the wheel cylinder?
+The pedal cylinder has a 2.00-cm diameter and the wheel has a 24.0-cm diameter.

 A crass host pours the remnants of several bottles of wine into a jug after a party.
 He then inserts a cork with a 2.00-cm diameter into the bottle, placing it in direct contact with the wine.
 He is amazed when he pounds the cork into place and the bottom of the jug (with a 14.0-cm diameter) breaks away.
 Calculate the extra force exerted against the bottom if he pounded the cork with a 120-N force.

 A certain hydraulic system is designed to exert a force 100 times as large as the one put into it. (a) What must be the ratio of the area of the wheel cylinder to the area of the pedal cylinder? (b) What must be the ratio of their diameters? (c) By what factor is the distance through which the output force moves reduced relative to the distance through which the input force moves?
 Assume no losses to friction.